Balsam-Majadly/image-to-song-lyrics-AI-project/README.md

 # Image to Song Lyrics AI Project

 The "Image to Song Lyrics AI Project" is a web application that uses Artificial Intelligence (AI) to generate personalized song lyrics from uploaded images.
-This creative project combines cutting-edge technologies, including image captioning, natural language generation, and audio synthesis, to provide a unique and engaging user experience.
+This creative project combines cutting-edge technologies, including image captioning, natural language models, and audio synthesis, to provide a unique and engaging user experience.

 ## Project Overview